Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-1.md

 <!-- > -->

-last, name the fields that you want.
-Note that person() returns a Person type and we can only include fields that exist on Person.
+Add fields that you want.
+Note that person() returns a Person type and we can only include fields that exist on Person!

 ```js
 {